 Here, the shrinkwrap_installer argument to setup() is set to our own installer function.
-The installer function is called with an instance of ShrinkwrapInstall as the argument, which provides several convenience functions.
-This installer uses two of these functions, download_and_unpack_tarball and make to download, untar, and compile the bzip2 library.
-See shrinkwrap.install for a complete list of available functions.
+The installer uses two shrinkwrap-provided convenience functions, download_and_unpack_tarball and make to download, untar, and compile the bzip2 library.
+See shrinkwrap.install for a complete list of convenice functions.
 By passing extra options to make, the software is installed into the root of the active virtualenv.